-Contributions that are earmarked at the country level, Headquarters or global programmes cost centres for specific sectors and/or activities.
-All in-kind contributions and staff-related contributions, including JPOs, consultants and secondees fall under this category.
+Contributions earmarked to a country for a specific sector or project.
+All in-kind contributions and staff-related contributions, including Junior Professional Officers fall under this category.

 Legal provisions that deny the benefits of international protection to people who would otherwise satisfy the criteria for refugee status.
 In the 1951 Convention, the exclusion clauses are found in Articles 1D, 1E and 1F.
 These clauses apply to the following categories: